(I may earn a small commission from the products mentioned in this post.)

 Icing My Knee And Sleeping In My Recliner After Surgery (My Experience)

 I slept better in my recliner than I did in bed during the first two weeks post-TKR.
-I tossed and turned a lot in bed trying to find different, comfortable positions.
+I tossed and turned a lot in bed trying to find different positions that were comfortable.

 It was also harder to keep my leg elevated in bed and be comfortable.
 I never spent the night in the recliner but I took long and frequent naps during those first few weeks.